Depart the U.S. for Naples, Italy. The particulars of your

 Lattari Mountains.
 We'll walk through a chestnut forest before stopping for

-lunch on your own at the only bar in the village, then continue our descent to
+a picnic lunch along the way, then continue our descent to

 Positano, delighting in spectacular views of the turquoise waters and the